How to plan a trip to Terceira Island in the Azores

 - Pete Keeping Atlantic Sailing (yachting) – www.petekeeping.com

 Top cultural events in Terceira island

-It’s safe to say, and I believe the locals won’t mind me saying it, that Terceira is the “party island”.
-Something is always happening and everything can be an excuse to celebrate; if not, they’ll find one.
+It’s safe to say, and I believe the locals won’t mind me saying it, that Terceira is the party island.

 For the Jazz music enthusiasts, AngraJazz happens in October (the first edition was in 1999).
 Don’t expect an elitist festival only appreciated by jazz connoisseurs.
 Its purpose is to spread knowledge and jazz music to the whole island.

 Let me introduce you to the local dish alcatra: local tender beef, marinated in with onions, garlic, bay leaves, pepper, and wine, slowly roasted inside a clay pot.

 The secret weapon is the clay pot.
 That thick sauce calls for some slices of massa sovada (a typical local sweet bread).
 Alcatra doesn’t need a side dish fancier than that.